Components of State Anti-Bullying Laws and Regulations

 Do North Carolina anti-bullying laws and regulations include protections for specific groups?

 Yes.
-North Carolina anti-bullying laws prohibit bullying or harassing behavior that includes, but is not limited to, acts reasonably perceived as being motivated by any actual or perceived differentiating characteristic, such as race, color, religion, ancestry, national origin, gender, socioeconomic status, academic status, gender identity, physical appearance, sexual orientation, or mental, physical, developmental, or sensory disability, or by association with a person who has or is perceived to have one or more of these characteristics.
+North Carolina anti-bullying laws prohibit bullying or harassing behavior that includes, but is not limited to, acts reasonably perceived as being motivated by any actual or perceived differentiating characteristic, such as race, color, religion, ancestry, national origin, sex, socioeconomic status, academic status, physical appearance, sexual orientation, or mental, physical, developmental, or sensory disability, or by association with a person who has or is perceived to have one or more of these characteristics.

-North Carolina s chools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
+North Carolina schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do North Carolina anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?